ANKITA-RIYA/Happy-Birthday-Wish/README.md

 # Happy-Birthday-Wish
-wishing "Happy Birth Day" with a panda using Python Turtle
+Wishing "Happy Birth Day" with a panda using Python Turtle